-SCC automatically blends agents across inbound/ outbound work and the ASD load-balances customer contact sessions across all media types.
+SCC automatically blends agents across inbound/ outbound work and the ASD load-balances customer contact sessions across all media channels.

 1. Agent blending

-SCC automatically moves agents to cope with any spikes in inbound demand of any media type, without reducing performance in any other workloads.
+SCC automatically moves agents to cope with any spikes in inbound demand on any media channel, without reducing performance in any other workloads.

 But wouldn’t taking agents off an outbound voice campaign cause a spike in abandoned calls?